AndrasMa/laravel-szamlazzhu/README.md

 ## About

-**Szamlazzhu-agent** is a Laravel package that provides an easy-to-use interface for communicating with the Számlázz.hu API.
+**laravel-szamlazzhu** is a Laravel package that provides an easy-to-use interface for communicating with the Számlázz.hu API.
 It was created by refactoring the original source code (available at [here](https://docs.szamlazz.hu/#php-api/)) and integrating it into the [Laravel framework](https://laravel.com/).

 Many of the original source code files were reforged to use the built-in features of Laravel, such as HTTP client, Filesystem abstraction, Configuration and service provider.
-As a result, **Szamlazzhu-agent** provides a more streamlined and idiomatic way of interacting with the Számlázz.hu API.
+As a result, **laravel-szamlazzhu** provides a more streamlined and idiomatic way of interacting with the Számlázz.hu API.

 ## Installation